Reaper0088/DMA-Firmware-Unblocker/README.md

 - Hidden C++ .sln files and backdoors
 **New Project JP is selling ALL of their products full of malware / trojan.crypt.**
 **Do not buy anything from them.** Their hardware, firmware, and software are all contaminated.
 I cracked this tool under **2 minutes** and fully bypassed the license key system.
-This is the **cracked version** I will provide.
+This is the **crapped version** I will provide.

 ## 🚨 Critical Security Alert
 **C:\Windows\OMADAPI.DLL (Detected as Trojan.Crypt)**
 This file has been **actively detected** as a Trojan.Crypt malware variant.
 It is part of the same malicious injection chain that contains the coin miner, info stealer, and backdoors.
-**This DLL is being injected into normal applications and system processes.**
+**This DDL is being injected into normal applications and system processes.**
 Running the tool (even with the cracked version) can result in:
 - Your PC being mined (CPU + GPU)
 - Personal data being stolen